EvictionLab/eviction-lab-website/content/eviction-tracking/rhodeisland.md

 The state of Rhode Island implemented an eviction moratorium that ran from March 17 to July 1, 2020.
 Filings spiked immediately after that moratorium lifted.

-More detail on eviction protections in Rhode Island can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/).
  Additional information is available on eviction filing patterns in [Providence](https://evictionlab.org/eviction-tracking/providence-ri/).

 {{</ report_intro >}}